Discoze/discoze_website/README.md

-# DataBees
+# discoze

-Collect and Curate Datasets faster with DataBees.
+Discover and Converse with friends through AI Twins

 ## About

-This project uses reflex.dev framework to create https://www.databees.work website in pure python.
+This project uses reflex.dev framework to create https://www.discoze.work website in pure python.
 The boilerplate SaaS code for this project is implemented via PySaaS.io.